MarkPieszak/Angular-PagingTable/README.md

 ### In the Controller

 All we need is to pass that tableData.
+Which is a factory object called evTableParams.

     APP.controller('DemoController', function (evTableParams) {